sagemath/sagewiki_to_gh-2022-10-10/bug3.md

 = Participants (with area they would like to work on) =

- * Michael Abshoff: Solaris port, Memleaks
+ 1. Michael Abshoff: Solaris port, Memleaks

- * William Stein: Integrating all the fixes as they come in.
+ 1. Martin Albrecht:

- * Martin Albrecht:
+ 1. Nick Alexander (until 3pm).

- * Robert Miller: reproducing dsage bug
+ 1. Robert Bradshaw:

- * Robert Bradshaw:
+ 1. Timothy Clemans: Notebook bugs

- * Timothy Clemans: Notebook bugs
+ 1. Didier Deshommes: opensolaris (x86) port

- * Nick Alexander: until 3pm.
+ 1. Burcin Erocal: memleaks

- * didier deshommes: opensolaris (x86) port
+ 1. Mike Hansen: combinatorics stuff, python-nose, misc. bug fixes.

- * Mike Hansen: combinatorics stuff, python-nose, misc. bug fixes.
+ 1. Robert Miller: reproducing dsage bug

- * Bobby Moretti
+ 1. Bobby Moretti (after 5pm).

- * Burcin Erocal: memleaks
+ 1. William Stein (10am -- 11pm): Integrating all the fixes as they come in, then releasing a new Sage version.